pradeep-kumar8/WebDevelopment/Django_Project/README.md

 # DjangoProject
 Django Project

-I create a Djanog project with using HTML, CSS, BootStrap, Python and Django in which I provode features below 1 -: User can't open pages without login
+I create a Djanog project with using HTML, CSS, BootStrap, Python and Django in which I provode features mentioned below 1 -: User can't open pages without login
 2 -: New user can signup for login and login to check all pages 3 -: if user logout He can't show pages again without login again